 For opening times for these and mobile clinics nationwide visit www.giveblood.ie or call 1850 731 137.

-You should have a meal an hour or two before giving blood, make sure you are well hydrated with cold drinks.
-Don’t give blood on an empty stomach.
-When you arrive to give blood you will be greeted and asked to fill out a lifestyle questionnaire.
-Some people are not suitable as blood donors.
-These include: The needles and materials used to extract your blood are brand new, totally sterile and can only be used once.
+What happens when I give blood?
+Is it safe to give blood?
+The needles and materials used to extract your blood are brand new, totally sterile and can only be used once.
 You cannot contract any disease or virus by giving blood.
 It is also relatively painless.
 Drop into your local blood donation clinic and give the gift of life.

 •people with colds, flu’s and infections

 •people who have recently visited certain foreign countries